 Cannabis and its regulation have recently received increased attention in the press and in the legal and business worlds.
-This is due in particular to changes in the legal status of cannabis globally, the increased availability of new cannabis treatments in the UK, and the growing prevalence of cannabis-derived CBD products.
-This article summarises these changes.
+This is due in particular to changes in the legal status of cannabis globally, the increased availability of new cannabis treatments in the UK, and the growing prevalence of cannabis-derived Cannabidiol (CBD) products.

 Though cannabis remains illegal in most countries, certain countries and regions have taken steps towards its legalisation or decriminalisation.
 In adopting a more permissive stance towards cannabis, those countries and regions either: